 No one wants to stay in a building with bad air conditioning—at least not for too long.
 On the other hand, buildings with excellent cooling make you want to return, even if it’s just to enjoy the air.
-That’s thanks, in large part, to the continued modernization and innovation of cooling tower systems.
+That’s thanks, in large part, to the continued modernization and innovation of the commercial cooling tower system.

 Air conditioning equipment and industrial processes can generate heat in the form of tons of hot water that needs to be cooled down.
-That’s where cooling towers come in.
+That’s where an industrial cooling tower comes in.
 Overheated water flows through the cooling tower where it’s recirculated and exposed to cool, dry air.
 Heat leaves the recirculating cooling tower water through evaporation.
+This is called evaporative cooling.
 The colder water then reenters the air conditioning equipment or process to cool that equipment down, and the cooling cycle repeats over and over again.
-When the warm condenser goes into the cooling tower, the water is passed through some nozzles which is sprayed into small droplets across the fill, which increases the surface area of water and allows for better heat loss thru greater evaporation.
-The purpose of the fan on top of the cooling tower is to bring in air from the bottom of the tower and move it up and out in the opposite direction of the warm condenser water of the top of the unit.
-The air will carry the heat through evaporating water of the cooling tower into the atmosphere.
+When the warm condenser goes into the cooling tower, the water is passed through some nozzles which spray the water into small droplets across the fill, which increases the surface area of water and allows for better heat loss thru greater evaporation.
+The purpose of the fan on top of the water cooling tower is to bring in air from the bottom of the tower and move it up and out in the opposite direction of the warm condenser water at the top of the unit.
+The air will carry the heat through evaporating water from the cooling tower into the atmosphere.

-A cooling tower is a key component of many refrigeration systems and can be found in industries such as power plants, chemical processing, steel mills, and many manufacturing companies where process cooling is necessary.
-Also, cooling towers can be used to provide comfort cooling for large commercial buildings like airports, schools, hospitals, or hotels.
+An industrial cooling tower is a critical component of many refrigeration systems and can be found in industries such as power plants, chemical processing, steel mills, and many manufacturing companies where process cooling is necessary.
+Also, a commercial cooling tower can be used to provide comfort cooling for large commercial buildings like airports, schools, hospitals, or hotels.

-Industrial cooling towers can be larger than HVAC systems and are used to remove heat absorbed in the circulating cooling water systems used in power plants, petroleum refineries, petrochemical plants, natural gas processing plants, food processing plants, and other industrial facilities.
+An industrial cooling tower can be larger than an HVAC system and is used to remove the heat absorbed in the circulating cooling water systems used in power plants, petroleum refineries, petrochemical plants, natural gas processing plants, food processing plants, and other industrial facilities.

-Cooling towers systems are often vital to industrial processes.
+Cooling tower systems are often vital to industrial processes.
 These tall, open-topped, cylindrical structures are responsible for cooling water generated from industrial or HVAC comfort cooling airflow.
-They are classified by the type of draft (natural or mechanical) and by the direction of airflow (counter or cross).
+The different types of cooling towers are identified by the classification of the draft (natural or mechanical) and by the direction of airflow (counter or cross).

 have air forced through the structure by a fan that circulates air through the tower.
 Common fans used in these towers include propeller fans and centrifugal fans.
 While Mechanical draft towers are more effective than natural draft towers, they consume more power and cost more to operate as a result.